MennaMohy/MennaMohy/README.md

-# 👋 Hi, I'm Menna Mohy
+# 👋 Hi, I'm Menna Allah Mohy ELDin

 🎓 A passionate Software Engineering student with a strong interest in **Data Science**, **Web Development**, and building smart and helpful applications.